octomodo/AI-Browser-Prompting-Guide/README.md

-# AI Browser - Prompt based Browser Automation Platform
+# Prompting Guide for AI Browser Automation

-A powerful, prompt based platform that allows anyone to build and deploy AI browser agents for web automation.
-Create intelligent agents that can interact with any website without writing a single line of code.
+AI Browser is a powerful platform that allows anyone to build and deploy AI browser agents for web automation using just prompts.
+Anyone with prompting experience can create AI browser agents that can automate any website without writing a single line of code.

 ## ✨ Features